PlayKit.ai

 Token Validation

-// Full validation (also triggers daily credits refresh)
+// Fetches player info and validates the token (also triggers daily credits refresh)

 const playerInfo = await sdk.getPlayerInfo();